Description

 Impact

-The oslo.messaging RabbitMQ driver, in OpenStack versions 1.0.0 through 17.3.0, fails to perform hostname verification when a TLS connection is established with a RabbitMQ broker.
-When a CA file is supplied, the driver validates the certificate chain but does not provide the expected broker hostname to the TLS stack, so any certificate signed by the deployment CA is accepted regardless of hostname.
-This flaw permits an attacker who can intercept control‑plane traffic to impersonate the RabbitMQ broker, thereby gaining the ability to read, alter or drop RPC and notification traffic between OpenStack services, and the weakness aligns with the missing TLS hostname validation (CWE‑297).
+The oslo.messaging RabbitMQ driver, in OpenStack versions 1.0.0 through 17.3.0, fails to perform hostname verification when establishing a TLS connection with a RabbitMQ broker.
+When a CA file is supplied, the driver validates the certificate chain but does not send the expected broker hostname to the TLS stack; as a result, any certificate signed by the deployment CA is accepted regardless of hostname.
+This flaw permits an attacker who can intercept control‑plane traffic to impersonate the RabbitMQ broker, read, alter or drop RPC and notification traffic between OpenStack services.
+The weakness mirrors insecure acceptance of any deployment‑CA‑signed certificate (CWE‑295) and represents a TLS hostname verification failure (CWE‑297).

 Affected Systems